digitalservicebund/ris-adm-literature/doc/adr/0009-editing-published-documents.md

 - The XML contains data that the JSON does not.
 - Therefore translating from XML to JSON looses data.

-The question is: how do we map these requirements to our backend architecture?
+So how do we map these requirements to our backend architecture?

+Also, given the chosen architecture: how to determine (from the database) if a document is published or not?

 ## Decision